edwardkurniady/edwardkurniady/README.md

 <h1> Hello, World! </h1>

 <p> Welcome to my GitHub page.
-I'm Edward, and here you'll find a collection of personal projects that I've worked on.
+I'm Edward, and here you'll find a collection of personal projects that I have previously worked on or am currently working on.
 Thanks for visiting, and I hope you'll find something interesting here! </p>

 <h2> :computer: Software Development </h2>